uviclibraries/html-css/act-3.md

 This section of the workshop is on Cascading Style Sheets (CSS). **Think of HTML as the builder and CSS as the artist.** CSS is a different language than HTML and has different rules and structure.

 CSS is used to alter the presentation of a website.
-Bascially, it creates the rules for what your various HTML elements, like paragraphs (`p`), headings (`h1`, for example), and content will look like in a browser.
+Basically, it creates the rules for what your various HTML elements, like paragraphs (`p`), headings (`h1`, for example), and content will look like in a browser.
 CSS also controls things like the size and spacing between objects, like images, and text, and so much more.

 Getting CSS to work the way you want to can sometimes try your patience, but it is worth it when things work, so stick with it and be prepared to have fun breaking things!